Speed skating at the 1980 Winter Olympics

 Speed skating at the 1980 Winter Olympics, was held from 9 February to 18 February.
 Nine events were contested at James B. Sheffield Olympic Skating Rink.

 Medal summary

 Medal table

-The United States led the medal table with five gold medals, thanks to Eric Heiden's sweep of the men's events, which made him the first, and as of 2023, only, athlete to win five gold medals at a Winter Games.
+The United States led the medal table with five gold medals, thanks to Eric Heiden's sweep of the men's events, which made him the first athlete to win five gold medals at a Winter Games.

 Heiden led the individual medal table, while the most successful woman was Russian Nataliya Petrusyova, who won one gold and one bronze medal.
 American Leah Poulos-Mueller won two silver medals.